Parcels structure overview#

 )

-After running your simulation, you probably want to analyse the output.
-You can use the `trajan <https://opendrift.github.io/trajan/index.html>`__ package for some simple plotting.
-However, we recommend you write your own code to analyse your specific output and you can probably separate the analysis from the simulation.
+After running your simulation, you probably want to analyze the output.
+You can use the trajan package for some simple plotting.
+However, we recommend you write your own code to analyze your specific output and you can probably separate the analysis from the simulation.

 For more tutorials on the parcels output:#